difference between organised and unorganised sector

 On the other hand, the unorganised sector comprises small and medium-sized units, and it is not well organised.
 The workers in this sector do not have job security, and the employers in this sector do not follow any labour laws.
 It comprises sectors like small-scale industries, small units producing handmade goods, street vendors, and labourers who work in small establishments.

-See also General and Specific Characteristics of ASEAN Countries
+See also List of ASEAN Countries and Their Uniqueness

 The employees in the unorganised sector do not have a fixed salary, and they get paid on a daily basis.
 Unlike the organised sector, the employees in the unorganised sector do not receive any incentives, bonuses or promotions based on their performance.
 The workers in the unorganised sector do not enjoy any benefits like provident fund, medical benefits or any other welfare measures.